songlab-cal/CherryML/README.md

 ```

-# Reproducing all figures in our paper `Ultrafast classical phylogenetic method beats large protein language models on variant effect prediction`.
+# Reproducing all figures in our paper `Ultrafast classical phylogenetic method beats large protein language models on variant effect prediction` (a.k.a.
+SiteRM/FastCherries paper).

 As always, please make sure all the tests are passing before attempting to reproduce any figures.
 You can run the tests with: